Students can choose from the following two options, both of which are 36 semester hours:

 Doctoral Dissertation.
 Twelve semester hours.
 Doctoral dissertations must be acceptable to the student's advisory committee and the Dean for Graduate Studies and Research on a problem in the area of his specialization.
 To be acceptable, the dissertation must give evidence that the candidate has pursued a program of research, the results of which reveal superior academic competency and significant contribution to knowledge.
 Graded on a (S) satisfactory or (U) unsatisfactory basis.

-Internship in School Psychology.
-Three semester hours.
 This course consists of supervised experience in psychological settings under the supervision of a Licensed Specialist in School Psychologist.
 Graded on a (S) satisfactory or (U) unsatisfactory basis.
-Prerequisite: Consent of instructor.
+Prerequisites: Consent of instructor.
 Course is repeated for at least two but no more than four, three-credit hour courses, each requiring approximately 20 weekly hours of field experience, to meet master's degree requirement for internship.